RachelSa/regenerating-dinosaurs/README.md

   puts "done"
 end
 ```
+A rake task is made up of the following parts:
+    * `desc <task_description` explains what the task will do.
+    * `task <:symbolized_task_name>` names the task.
+(This one is called restore_dinos.)
+    * `=> :environment` loads the Rails environment, allowing access to existing code in the rest of the Rails app, such as models.
+    * The task is written within the code block.
+This example prints a message before calling the `.restore` method on the [Dinosaur model](https://github.com/RachelSa/regenerating-dinosaurs/blob/master/app/models/dinosaur.rb).
+After finishing, it prints 'done'.

-3. Test the rake task locally by running the command `rake restore_dinos`, replacing `restore_dinos` with your task's name.
+3. Test the rake task locally by running the command `rake <task-name>`.

 ### Pushing to Github and Deploying to Heroku
-1. Add, commit, and push the code to Github.
-Code is deployed to Heroku through Github, so the master branch on Github must have the created rake file and tasks.
+1. `Add`, `commit`, and `push` the code to Github.
+Code is deployed to Heroku through Github, so the Github repository must have a deployment-ready branch (in this case the master branch) to push to Heroku.

 2. If your app is already deployed to Heroku, simply run the command ```git push heroku master``` and skip to [Testing and Scheduling the Rake Task](https://github.com/RachelSa/regenerating-dinosaurs#testing-and-scheduling-the-rake-task).